riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Adding View Controllers

-We covered view controllers in our last workshop ([2.
+We covered view controllers in our last workshop, ([2.
 Getting All Set Up](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%202/Workshop%202.md)), but here's a recap of what a view controller is:

 - a view controller object is a subclass of [`UIViewController`](https://developer.apple.com/documentation/uikit/uiviewcontroller)
 - a view controller object manages the view hierarchy of a scene in your app
 - a view is a UI item

 Now that we are in our main story board, you can add a second view controller from the **Object Library** by pressing the button in the toolbar above the utility area.
-You can also use the shortcut  <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>l</kbd>, typing view controller, and pressing enter.
+You can also use the shortcut  <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>l</kbd>, and typing view controller.

 `// todo: add image of object libary view controller`

-Drag and drop the view controller to the right of our inital view controller.
+Drag and drop the new view controller to the right of our already existing view controller.
 You can use the guidelines both view controller in-line with each other.

 `// todo: add image of two view controllers with guidelines`

-Use the object library again to add a button to first view controller.
+Use the object library again to add a button to the first view controller.
 Place it in the centre of the first view controller and change the text to **Segue** and increase the font size to 28.
 I'm going to add horizontal and vertical constraints so it's always in the centre at least for now.

-To add a segue when we press our button, click and drag from button to our second view controller, while holding down <kbd>ctrl</kbd>.
+To add a segue when we press our button, click and drag from the button to our second view controller, while holding down <kbd>ctrl</kbd>.
 A small pop up menu will appear, select the **Show** option; all this option does is move us from one view controller to another, the other options are beyond the scope of this workshop.

 _For more information on the other types of segues, read [Using Segues](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/UsingSegues.html)._